Assault At Work Compensation Claim – How Much Could I Receive?

 • You suffered injuries as a result of this breach.

-Speak with an advisor from our team to check whether you meet the claiming requirements for accident at work cases.
+Speak with an advisor from our team to check whether you meet the claiming requirements for accident-at-work cases.

 What Should You Do If You Experience Workplace Violence Or An Assault?